Guro Reiten: The selfless superstar at the heart of Chelsea's victorious WSL season | Goal.com

 “I usually need time to find my place, new team-mates, a new style, and things like that, but it has gone very well,” she said earlier this month.
 “I feel like I have delivered and helped my team as well as I could.”

-Indeed, Reiten always come up with the goods, helping Chelsea to an unbeaten, and unprecedented, title-winning season.
+Indeed, Reiten always comes up with the goods, helping Chelsea to an unbeaten, and unprecedented, title-winning season.

 When Hayes’ side found themselves a goal down to lowly-Liverpool in December, it was the Norwegian’s pinpoint cross that allowed England to head home an equaliser.